-SOC’s core values are that we be family-driven and youth-guided, providing culturally and linguistically competent services and supports in community-based settings.
+SOC’s core values are that we are family-driven and youth-guided, providing culturally and linguistically competent services and supports in community-based settings.

 SOCAT is one way in which the Tennessee Department of Mental Health and Substance Abuse Services (TDMHSAS), in partnership with the Tennessee Commission on Children and Youth (TCCY), ensure that Tennessee’s most vulnerable children, youth, young adults and their families receive the services and supports that they need to be successful in life.

 - To be family-driven and youth-guided with the strengths and needs of the child/youth/young adult and family determining the types of services and supports provided.

 - To be community-based with the primary services as well as the system management resting within a supportive, adaptive infrastructure of structures, processes, and relationships at the community level.

 - To be culturally and linguistically competent with agencies, programs, and services that reflect the cultural, racial, ethnic, and linguistic differences of the populations they serve in order to help people access and use the correct services and supports and to remove inequalities in care.

 Who We ServeEligibility Information

 We help the child, youth, or young adult who:

 - Is experiencing emotional or behavioral concerns that affect their daily life (i.e. having trouble in school, with their family, with peers or adults, with law enforcement, or children’s services)